ResidentMario/watsongraph/README.md

 Insights -based user recommendation service.
 The two classes of interest provided here are `User` and `Item`.
 `ConceptModel` objects are implicit in both of these classes but have been elegantly abstracted away from.

-For a peek at what you can do check out the [other demo notebook](https://github.com/ResidentMario/watson-graph/blob/master/watson-graph%20-%20User%20Modeling%20Demo.ipynb) in this repository.
+For a peek at what you can do check out the [other demo notebook](https://github.com/ResidentMario/watsongraph/blob/master/watsongraph%20-%20User%20Modeling%20Demo.ipynb) in this repository.

 Refer to the [Cultural Insight](https://github.com/ResidentMario/cultural-insight) repository for a complete web application using this library in this manner.

-You can also try out the IBM [trial application](https://concept-insights-demo.mybluemix.net/) which, though it doesn't use this code, in no small part inspired it!
+For further inspiration you can also try out IBM's own [example application](https://concept-insights-demo.mybluemix.net/) (which predates this library).